spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/register-nutanix-cloud.md

 - A valid Palette authentication token.
 To learn how to acquire an authentication token, review the [Authorization Token](https://docs.spectrocloud.com/user-management/authentication/authorization-token) guide.

-- An infrastructure-components.yaml from the Nutanix space in GitHub
+- Downloaded infrastructure-components.yaml from the Nutanix space in GitHub.
+The YAML contains all the Custom Resource Definitions (CRDs) for Nutanix cluster resources.

-- YAML templates:
+- YAML templates, which can be found on the cloud provider release pages in GitHub:
-  - controlPlanePoolTemplate.yaml
+  - control-plane template
-  - workerPoolTemplate.yaml
+  - worker template
-  - cloudMachineTemplate.yaml
+  - cluster template (cluster-template.yaml)

 ## Register the Cloud